 There are several benzene producers and production plants in the U.S. as the chemical is ranked in the top 20 chemicals for production volume.
-(CDC, 2018) The benzene data collected for this module represent 1 producer and 1 plant in the U.S. While data was collected from a small sample of plants, the benzene producer who provided data for this module verified that the characteristics of their plant are representative of the extraction of benzene from pyrolysis gasoline for North American benzene production.
-The average dataset was reviewed and accepted by the benzene data provider.
+(CDC, 2018) The benzene data collected for the benzene from pygas in this module represent one producer and one plant in the U.S from 2003.
+While data was collected from a small sample of plants, the benzene producer who provided data for this module verified that the characteristics of their plant are representative of the extraction of benzene from pyrolysis gasoline for North American benzene production.
+The average dataset of the three plants for both types of benzene production was reviewed and accepted by the benzene data provider.